smartchicago/chicago-atlas/README.md

 ## Contributors

-This App is build and maintained by Dom & Tom and its development partner Parrolabs who worked between November 2016 and March 2017 to bring this app to a new version.
-Any feedback can be sent to: John Doe at X.
+This App is build and maintained by Dom & Tom and its development partner Parrolabs who worked between November 2016 and October 2017 to bring this app to a new version.
+Any feedback can be sent to: Leslie Durr at leslie.durr@uilabs.org.

 If you feel you have an update for us, don't hesitate to make a new Branch and a Pull Request!

 ## License

 The ChicagoHealth Atlas is Fully Open Source.
 It means, yes you can do whatever you want with it.
 The Chicago Team appreciates it if you make a reference to them, but yeah you could turn this map into a map of Lima, Sydney and pretend you made all of it.
-Don't hesitate to reach out to John Doe at X to tell us about your efforts and we are ready to help you!
+Don't hesitate to reach out to Leslie Durr at leslie.durr@uilabs.org to tell us about your efforts and we are ready to help you!